5th SS Panzer Division Wiking: War crimes

 Following the killing of Hilmar Wäckerle, one of the division's high ranking field officers, in the city of Lviv, Jews in the area were rounded up by members of the division's logistics units led by Obersturmführer Braunnagel and Untersturmführer Kochalty.
 A gauntlet was then formed by two rows of soldiers.
 Most of these soldiers were from the Wiking's logistics units, but some were members of the German 1st Mountain Division.
 The Jews were then forced to run down this path while being struck by rifle butts and bayonets.
 At the end of this path stood a number of SS and army officers who shot the Jews as soon as they entered a bomb crater being used as a mass grave.
 About 50 or 60 Jews were killed in this manner.

 In addition, historian Eleonore Lappin, from the Institute for the History of Jews in Austria, has documented several cases of war crimes committed by members of Wiking in her work The Death Marches of Hungarian Jews Through Austria in the Spring of 1945.

 On 28 March 1945, 80 Jews from an evacuation column, although fit for the journey, were shot by three members of Wiking and five military policemen.
 On 4 April, 20 members of another column that left Graz tried to escape near the town of Eggenfelden, not far from Gratkorn.
 Troops from the division stationed there apprehended them in the forest near Mt.
 Eggenfeld, then herded them into a gully, where they were shot.
 On 7–11 April 1945, members of the division executed another eighteen escaped prisoners.

+In 1943, elements of the division participated in the suppression of the Warsaw Ghetto Uprising.

 In 2013 the NRK quoted "the first Norwegian [to publicly admit] that he participated in war crimes and extermination of Jews in Eastern Europe" during World War II, former soldier of the division Olav Tuff, who admitted: "In one instance in Ukraine during the autumn of 1941, civilians were herded like cattle—into a church.
 Shortly afterwards soldiers from my unit started to pour gasoline onto the church and somewhere between 200 and 300 humans were burned inside [the church].
 I was assigned as guard, and no one came out."

 The 2014 Norwegian book Morfar, Hitler og jeg (Grandfather, Hitler and I) quotes the diary of a division soldier from 1941 to 1943: "and then we cleaned a Jew hole".